Endy3032/Endo/README.md

 When using EndyJS, I collect data about you to bring you a better experience.

-## What personal information do I collect from people using EndyJS?
+## What personal informations do I collect from people using EndyJS?

-- Public server information: Server ID, Server Name, Server Icon, Channel Name
+- Public server informations: Server ID, Server Name, Server Icon, Channel Name
-- Public user information: Username, User ID, Profile picture
+- Public user informations: Username, User ID, Profile picture
 - Any errors that occured while using the bot

-All information listed above will only be logged to a private Discord channel when you invoke a command from the bot.
+These informations will only be logged to a private Discord channel when you invoke my bot's commands.

 ## How do we use your information?